lprib/vm/README.md

 Provide stack overflow and underflow hooks

+## Project structure
+- `src/` - Source headers and code (TODO separate public headers to `inc/`)
+- `test/` - Unit test sources.
+To be found by a makefile, must be named same as UUT module, with `test_` prefix.
+Makefile will automatically grab the correct UUT module for each test.
+- `schema/` - Contains the opcode schema generation header.
+This is not executable and cannot be compiled (only preprocessed).
+- `impl/` - Implementation directories.
+	- `integration_test/` - Source for integration test implementation.
+	- `linux/` - Linux bytecode interpreter implementation (TODO).
+- `out/` - Build output files
+	- `opcode_schema.csv` - Generated schema file.
+	- `*.o` - Intermediate compilation objects.
+These are shared between test, coverage, and integration compilations, so `make clean` between each compilation type.
+	- `impl_exe/` - Output executable for each implementation.
+	- `test_exe/` - Output executables for unit tests.

 ## Makefile
 - `make` runs all tests (supress build output)
 - `make test` run all tests
 - `make integration` build and run impl/integration_test
 - `make coverage` build and run tests, and open coverage report (clean before this so that it can be recompiled with coverage flags)
+- `make schema` generate `out/opcode_schema.csv` which contains names and number of args for all recognized opcodes.

 ## ISA implementation
 `[...]` denotes a param that is baked in to program memory. `(...)` denotes a